ENABLE Project 2014-16

-Resources already or soon to be available in English, Croatian, Dutch, French and Greek (and Romanian) include:
+Resources are available in English, Croatian, Dutch, French and Greek (and Romanian) include:

-10 SEL modules with accompanying resources including simulation activities
+10 SEL (Social and Emotional Learning) modules with accompanying resources including simulation activities

 training and online webinars for teachers, complete with a questionnaire that can earn teachers a “knowledge" badge

 a full training course for Peer Supporters, including campaign ideas and school activities